 Treatment for BFRBs

 BFRBs can improve with treatment and finding a knowledgeable and trained therapist is key.
 Evidence-based treatments for BFRBs include a specific Cognitive-Behavioral Therapy (CBT) called Habit Reversal Training (HRT) and an enhanced HRT protocol – the Comprehensive Behavioral Model (ComB).
 Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) have also demonstrated to be effective supplemental approaches.
-As a graduate of The Learning Center’s Virtual Professional Training Institute for body-focused repetitive behaviors, I incorporate the ComB model along with DBT and mindfulness approaches in treatment of BFRBs.
+As a graduate of the TLC Foundation for Body-Focused Repetitive Behaviors Virtual Professional Training Institute for body-focused repetitive behaviors, I incorporate the ComB model along with DBT and mindfulness approaches in treatment of BFRBs.